svoboda18/android_mediatek_project_x5/README.md

 Mediatek ALPS
 =================
 - This repo, contains files that are need to be used in order to correctly collect the mediatek alps for **DOOGEE X5** device.
+You can change branches for desired Android version.

 ## X5 Speces:
 - MT6580 Chipset